Nick Starkel

-Nicholas Starkel (born February 24, 1998) is an American football quarterback who is currently a free agent.
-He played college football at Texas A&M University, the University of Arkansas, and San Jose State University.
+Nicholas Starkel (born February 24, 1998) is an American former college football quarterback who played at Texas A&M University, the University of Arkansas, and San Jose State University.

-Early life and high school career
+Early life

 Starkel was born in Pittsburgh to Wendy and Murray Starkel.
 Starkel lived in eight different cities prior to graduating from high school, as his father Murray was a longtime United States Army officer who worked with the Army's Corps of Engineers.

 Starkel attended Liberty Christian School in Argyle, Texas, where he threw for 4,745 yards and 48 touchdowns in three seasons, 3,091 of which came from his senior season.
 A three-star recruit, Starkel initially committed to Oklahoma State, but after talking with former USC quarterback Cody Kessler, he de-committed from Oklahoma State and narrowed it to UCLA and Texas A&M, committing to play college football at Texas A&M.

 College career

 Texas A&M

 Starkel entered Texas A&M redshirting his true freshman season.
 As a redshirt freshman, he won the starting quarterback job, although he suffered a broken leg in the season-opener against UCLA.
 Starkel returned to play six more games in 2017, including a 499-yard, four touchdown performance against Wake Forest in the Belk Bowl that was a Belk Bowl record.

-Under new head coach Jimbo Fisher, Starkel lost the starting job to Mond, the latter thriving under Fisher's system, leading to Starkel announcing he would transfer as a graduate student, with immediate eligibility.
+Under new head coach Jimbo Fisher, Starkel lost the starting job to Kellen Mond, the latter thriving under Fisher's system, leading to Starkel announcing he would transfer as a graduate student, with immediate eligibility.